d2s/Documentation/docs/source/configs/configuration.md

 The object [Configurations.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/Configurations.swift) is responsible for reading and computing arguments for all tasks.

 The object [Configurations.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/Configurations.swift) creates an `Array<NSMutableDictionary>` which holds all data about `Configuration` and computed values of arguments.
 Computed values are **not** saved to permanent storage.
 They are computed when RsyncOSX starts or a new profile is loaded.
-The method `getConfigurationsDataSource()` returns the computed `Array<NSMutableDictionary>` and it is the data object which is loaded by the `NSTableViewDelegate` delegate methods into tables.
-As an example see [ViewControllertabMain.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/ViewControllertabMain.swift) and `func tableView(_ tableView: NSTableView, objectValueFor tableColumn: NSTableColumn?, row: Int) -> Any?` how data is loaded into tables.
+The object holds all data and methods about all tasks and parameters.

 ### Changes to configurations